Noah2610/GenMdTOC/README.md

     Overwrites ./README.md with inserted Table of Contents either replacing the previous Table of Contents header, or prepending to the top of the file.
       $ ./gentoc -Of

+    Same as above, except it only includes headers of size 2 (##) or smaller.
+      $ ./gentoc -Ofn 2
 ```

+---

 ## TODO
 - An option for setting the minimum header size to process.
 So the generator